rainmanh/jumpscale_core8/docs/AYS/FileDetails/AYS-template-repo.md

 - Reposotories from other Git systems are cloned into `/opt/code/git/`

-Each AYS service template has following files:
+Each AYS actor template has following files:

 - **schema.hrd**